WhatsApp marketing KPIs: 4 metrics

 WhatsApp is a long-term channel (which is why we recommend sending regular brand campaigns as well as sales campaigns).
 Measuring CLV takes time and requires figures over a long period of time.
 At the moment, many brands are still testing the viability of a WhatsApp channel, so are more focused on short-term metrics to prove its value.

 But this doesn't mean CLV isn't important.
 It is, and WhatsApp is particularly beneficial for CLV.
-We've found that WhatsApp tends to increase CLV.
+We've found that when paired with email marketing efforts, WhatsApp tends to increase CLV.

 For example, SNOCKS researched this and found that customers for whom they have an email address and a WhatsApp number have a higher CLV than those for whom they only have an email address.